therealchjones/mffer/docs/Development.md

 ## The `mffer` APIs

-All included types and membes are included in the API documentation, generated as part of the build process from the triple-slash XML comments describing them in the code itself.
+All included types and members are included in the API documentation, generated as part of the build process from the triple-slash XML comments describing them in the code itself.